Oosterschelde - Topsail Schooner

 Three masted topsail schooner Oosterschelde

-Oosterschelde has sailed as far as the Arctic and Antarctica and sailed around the world.
+Oosterschelde has sailed as far as the Arctic and Antarctica and sailed around the world twice, including a rounding of Cape Horn purely under sail in 2013.
 The ship is the only remaining example of a large fleet of schooners that sailed under the Dutch flag at the beginning of the last century.
-Oosterschelde was built in 1918 as a cargo carrying sailing ship and continued to trade under sail in Northern European Waters, the Mediterranean and the North Coast of Africa under until the 1930s when she was converted into a modern coaster.
+Oosterschelde was built in 1917 as a cargo carrying sailing ship and continued to trade under sail in Northern European Waters, the Mediterranean and the North Coast of Africa under until the 1930s when she was converted into a modern coaster.
 A charitable foundation restored her to sail and she is now registered as a 'historic national monument' by the Dutch Government.
 Classic Sailing now have four ships that are registered historic ships in their own country, but earn their living at sea as adventure charter vessels.

 Although she is still owned by a Dutch Foundation, the professional crew are often a mix of nationalities and the working language on board is English.